France captures ex-soldier after overnight manhunt | DW | 31.05.2021

 The suspect could have the profile of someone who wanted to be killed by police, the commander told the France Info radio station.

-Prefect Perissat said that they had established contact with the gunman several times but each time he opened fire.
+Frederic Perrisat said that police had established contact with the gunman several times during Sunday's standoff, but each time he opened fire.

 The news of the manhunt comes two weeks after a similar case in Belgium, when a soldier stole weapons from an army barracks and went on a run after threatening a well-known virologist and other public figures.
 Belgian authorities have not been able to capture the man, with some military personnel expressing their support for the fugitive online.